Aliases for RAC3 Gene

 External Ids for RAC3 Gene

 The protein encoded by this gene is a GTPase which belongs to the RAS superfamily of small GTP-binding proteins.
-Members of this superfamily appear to regulate a diverse array of cellular events, including the control of cell growth, cytoskeletal reorganization, and the activation of protein kinases. [provided by RefSeq, Jul 2008]
+Members of this superfamily appear to regulate a diverse array of cellular events, including the control of cell growth, cytoskeletal reorganization, and the activation of protein kinases.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Oct 2015]

 GeneCards Summary for RAC3 Gene

 RAC3 (Ras-Related C3 Botulinum Toxin Substrate 3 (Rho Family, Small GTP Binding Protein Rac3)) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include GTP binding and GTPase activity.
+Diseases associated with RAC3 include breast cancer and acheiropody.
+Among its related pathways are Adherens junction and Axon guidance.
+GO annotations related to this gene include GTP binding and calcium-dependent protein binding.
 An important paralog of this gene is RAC2.

 UniProtKB/Swiss-Prot for RAC3 Gene